merttatd/Web-Design/README.md

 In this repository i am going to share all of my progress in "Front End Development"...

-These files will contain codes in CSS and HTML mostly.
+These files will contain codes in CSS and HTML on their own.
+So each file will contain a seperate "Project".